McEwen23/CS250/README.md

 Summarize the project and what problem it was solving.

   This program is used to calculate investment returns over a period of time.
-It is meant to be used as an eduactional tool for a bank to inform prospective clients   on their potential returns if they invested a certain amount of capital over a set interest rate compounded yearly.
+It is meant to be used as an educational tool for a bank to inform prospective clients   on their potential returns if they invested a certain amount of capital over a set interest rate compounded yearly.

 What did you do particulary well?